Kauhik/ExhibitonWebsitetest/README.md

 Replace the placeholder images in `public/assets/` with production artwork:

-- `puzzle-full.jpg` — master puzzle image (used in hub, puzzle, congrats)
+- `puzzle-full.jpg` — placeholder still for global backgrounds
-- `show-1.jpg` … `show-4.jpg` — circular thumbnails for each showcase
+- `show-1.jpg` … `show-4.jpg` — pin thumbnails rendered on the hub puzzle
 - Update `src/data/shows.ts` to match your final copy and team details.

 ### Puzzle Grid Size

-The interactive puzzle uses five coloured tiles labelled 1–5.
+The interactive puzzle uses five numbered tiles labelled 1–5 with the same styling as the backdrop pieces.
 To change the amount, update the `tileCount` (and optionally `columns`) passed to `PuzzleGrid` in `src/routes/Puzzle.tsx`:

 ```tsx
 <PuzzleGrid tileCount={6} columns={3} onSolved={handleSolved} />